-"Home occupation" means [any activity intended to produce income that is carried on within a dwelling, accessory structure to a dwelling or on a zoning lot used principally for dwelling purposes.
-Home occupations include the use of any residential premise as a base for an off-premise, income-producing activity.] an accessory use providing a service or product for compensation in a dwelling unit, in a building accessory to a dwelling unit, or on a zoning lot used primarily for residential purposes."
+""Home occupation" means any activity intended to produce income that is carried on within a dwelling[¬] unit, accessory structure to a dwelling unit, or on a zoning lot used principally for [dwelling] residential purposes.
+Home occupations include the use of any residential premise as a base for an off-premise, income-producing activity."

-"Hospital" means [an institution primarily for in-patient, intensive, medical or surgical care.
+""Hospital" means [an institution primarily for in-patient, intensive, medical or surgical care.
 It may also include facilities for extended care, intermediate care and/or out-patient care, medical offices, living facilities for staff, research and educational facilities, and related services and activities for operation of these facilities.] providing primarily in-patient, intensive, medical, or surgical care, including emergency care services.
-The term includes facilities for extended care, intermediate care and outpatient care, living facilities for staff, research and educational facilities, doctor offices, and any administrative offices necessary for the operation of the facility."
+The term includes facilities for extended care, intermediate care and out-patient care, living facilities for staff, research and educational facilities, doctor offices, and any administrative offices necessary for the operation of the facility."

-"Hotel" means [a building or group of buildings containing lodging and/or dwelling units offering transient accommodations, and a lobby, clerk's desk or counter with 24 hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
-A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such as restaurants, shops, meeting rooms, and/or recreational and entertainment facilities.] providing lodging units or dwelling units to guests as overnight accommodations, with a lobby, desk or counter with 24-hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
-The term includes services intended primarily for the convenience and benefit of hotel guests, such as restaurants, bars, retail space, meeting rooms, special event facilities, recreational facilities, and entertainment facilities.
+""Hotel" means a building [or group of buildings containing lodging and/or dwelling units offering transient accommodations, and a lobby, clerk's desk or counter with 24 hour clerk service, and facilities for registration and keeping of records relating to hotel guests.
+A hotel may also include accessory uses and services intended primarily for the convenience and benefit of the hotel's guests, such as restaurants, shops, meeting rooms, and/or recreational and entertainment facilities.] containing guest rooms that are offered and used for the provision of overnight accommodations to transient guests.
+The term does not include dwelling units or activities that are prohibited in the zoning district.